adeebaah/BookRecommendationModel/README.md

 To run the code locally, follow these steps:

-1. Make sure you have Python and Anaconda installed in your system.
+1. Make sure you have Python, Anaconda and Jupyter Notebook installed on your system.

 1. Clone the repository: